-With over 14 years of combined national and international experience, Gloria excels in multiple fields.
+With over 15 years of combined national and international experience, Gloria excels in multiple fields.
 She established a small firm in 2009 back in the Dominican Republic and her specialty was in commercial and retail interior architecture.
 Among her projects was the design of a Steve Madden store in the Blue Mall in Santo Domingo, which was published by the architectural journal Arquitexto with an excellent review regarding its outstanding design.
-She has also been interviewed for multiple articles by the Dominican nationwide newspaper HOY regarding her experience in the field of Architecture and Design.
+She has also been interviewed for multiple articles by the Dominican nationwide newspaper HOY regarding her experience in the fields of architecture and interior design.
 See her publications here.

-Gloria came to live in Florida in 2015 and has been working at Studio+ since 2016, where she has worked with healthcare, assisted living facilities, memory care, office buildings, K-12 education and commercial projects.
+Gloria came to live in Florida in 2015 and has been working at Studio+ since 2016, where she is currently an architect and has been working with healthcare, assisted living facilities, memory care, office buildings, K-12 education and commercial projects.

-She currently serves as an Associate Director of the AIA Tampa Bay.
-Driven by her passion for Architecture and our community, she revived the Women in Architecture Tampa Bay and created the Young Architects Forum Tampa Bay, where she now serves as a Co- Chair of both committees.
-For several seasons, she also have volunteered in the program “Architecture in Education” at the Lee Elementary School, which is an 8-week program where architecture professionals teach 5th grade students about Architecture.
-She’s also a member of CREW Tampa Bay.
+Gloria currently serves as an Associate Director of the AIA Tampa Bay.
+Driven by her passion for Architecture and our community, she revived the Women in Architecture Tampa Bay and co-created the Young Architects Forum Tampa Bay, where she now serves as a co-chair of both committees.
+For several seasons, she also have volunteered in the program “Architecture in Education” at the Lee Elementary School, which is an 8-week program where architecture professionals teach 5th grade students about architecture.
+She’s a member of CREW Tampa Bay as well.